xiaolongbytes/xiaolongbytes.github.io/README.md

         - Wrap my ul with nav
         - https://stackoverflow.com/a/69513936
     - [ ] webp vs jpeg
-    - [ ] Figure out how to add icon to button
+    - [X] Figure out how to add icon to button
-    - [ ] Figure out alignment of text in Home section (not aligned with right edge of resume button, is that ok?)
+    - [X] ~~Figure out alignment of text in Home section (not aligned with right edge of resume button, is that ok?)~~ It's fine
+    - [ ] Make nav bar functional with links
     - [ ] Flex grow/shrink on navbar rather than set width
+    - [ ] Add degree progress/courses?
 - [ ] Ensure it looks good on different window sizes
     - [X] How to keep left and right margins when window is less than max body width?
         - Used padding instead of margin to define distance from edge of window